timdrysdale/opal/README.md

 ## Installation

 ### Requirements
 You need a modern NVIDIA GPU and updated driver.
 CUDA 9.0 or later.
-Optix 5.1. gcc or Visual Studio.
+Optix 6.0 or 5.1. gcc or Visual Studio.
 CMake 3.10

 ### Install Optix
 Download Optix from the [NVIDIA site](https://developer.nvidia.com/optix) and follow instructions to install it.

+**Updated to Optix 6.0**
+It has been tested with the last Optix version, 6.0, and **the performance on the same hardware has improved remarkably**, even without using RTX cores.
+With Optix 6.0 you can use CUDA 10 and requires a NVIDIA driver at least 418.30.
+Follow exactly the same steps as below.

-It has been developed with Optix 5.1.
+With Optix 5.1.
 Basically you need to install CUDA first, which for Optix 5.1 should be 9.0 although it has been tested with 9.1 and 9.2.
-Do not use CUDA 10.0, not tested with this version of Opal.
+Do not use CUDA 10.0, does not work with Optix 5.1.

 Unzip Optix.
 Go to the root folder of Optix and build it to test it works.
 Use Cmake for this: